Nitisinone (By mouth)

 Call your doctor right away if you notice any of these side effects:

-- Problems with vision, or eyes feeling more sensitive to light
+- Problems with vision, or being more sensitive to light

 - Raised or thickened skin areas on the palms of your hands or soles of your feet